Summer outdoor theater is a miraculous thing.

 The first act of the show ends with Atticus’ closing statement to the jury.
 It’s about a ten-minute summation – inspirational and dramatic as hell – an actor’s dream.

-I plunged into the speech and was achieving some momentum when, about five minutes in, I heard the sirens of the ambulance go ripping through the night.
+Then I plunged into the speech and was just achieving some momentum when, about five minutes in, I heard the sirens of the ambulance go ripping through the night.

-At minute eight, the low-flying private plane rattled over and as I was winding up for the socko finish, you could hear the freight train moanin’ lonesome through the night.
+At about minute eight of the soliloquy, the low-flying private plane rattled over and as I was winding up for the socko finish, you could hear the freight train moanin’ lonesome through the night.

 Mercifully, the speech and the act ended, the lights went dark, and the cast trooped offstage.
 As I walked off the stage, Eric Johnson was exiting directly behind me and I heard him mumble; “Well, that was certainly a tribute to the combustible engine.”